-Winter months come with lots of time indoors for many areas of the country, but they also come with lots of great opportunities to make connections and teach about special events and seasonal themes.
+Winter months come with lots of time indoors for many areas of the country, but they also have many great opportunities to make connections and teach about special events and seasonal themes.
 One easy way to begin this process is through some great winter novels.

 Winter-themed literature and chapter books make a great way to engage learners and help them learn about people and places beyond the walls of your classroom.

 That's why I compiled this list of my favorite novels to read during winter.
 Whether you're a busy teacher looking for your next novel study unit or a homeschool parent looking for a great book to engage your learner, this list helps you find your next great book.

 10 Great Winter Novels to Read with Kids